wingez/submodule-commit-msg/README.md

-Git-hook which inserts a summary of changes in submodules in each commit message.
+A Git-hook which when you commits changes in a submodule, automagically inserts a summary of these changes in the commit message.
-For example inserts this into your commit messages:
+Let's say you make some new commits in submodule1 & submodule2.
+When you then commit those modules in the main repo, your commit msg will look like this
 ```
 My new commit